Recommendations for Questionnaire Creation

 Since the questionnaire represents your contact with the respondents, it is very important how you phrase your questions.
 Please keep in mind the following recommendations.

 1. Creating your own questions gives you more freedom, in terms of phrasing and design.
 However, this approach raises the issues of objectivity, reliability (the reproducibility of values of a variable when you measure the same subjects several times) and validity (are we even measuring what we intended to measure).
-In order to improve these three components, different measurement scales and questionnaires have been designed.
-Thus it is advisable that you check for questions that measure the information that you are after (e.g. in the library).
+To improve these three components, different measurement scales and questionnaires have been designed.
+Thus you should check for questions that measure the information that you are after (e.g. in the library).

 4. The order of the questions is very important: